lifeofdan/portfolio/content/projects/food_diary_helper.md

 # Food Diary Helper

-An app for checking the amount of calories in food using natural language.
+An app for checking the amount of calories in food using AI.